Psephos: Adam Carr's Election Archive

 majority.
 The independent Cathy McGowan will retire, giving the Liberals an opportunity to regain her seat (Indi, Vic).

-Changes in enrolments and seats (at June 2018)
+Changes in enrolments and seats (at close of rolls)

 Go to the Guide to the Senate election